-If you're trying to find a place to smoke a cigar, CigarScore.com is the best place to find and rate cigar lounges and cigar-friendly bars, restaurants, patios, and porches.
+Simply put, if you're trying to find a place to smoke a cigar, CigarScore.com is the best place to find and rate where to smoke, including cigar lounges and cigar-friendly bars, restaurants, patios, and porches.
 If you're looking for a place to enjoy your next cigar, whether locally or while traveling, CigarScore.com is the resource for you!

 CigarScore is NOT an app!